qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 #### Story 1: Multicluster Workload Distribution

-In this scenario, the unified API acts as a foundation for multicluster scheduling across various clusters.
-This means that the API will provide a standardized way to distribute workloads across multiple clusters.
+In this scenario, a standard API acts as a foundation for multicluster scheduling decisions across various clusters.
+This means that the API will provide a single point of contact to retrieve information that can be used to make informed scheduling decisions for workloads across multiple clusters.
 For instance, workload distribution tools like GitOps or [Work API](https://github.com/kubernetes-sigs/work-api) can leverage this API to make informed decisions about which cluster is best suited to handle a particular workload.

-This could be based on factors such as the current load on the cluster, its capacity, and its proximity to the data source or end-users.
-For example, if a cluster is already running at high capacity, the API could direct the workload to a less busy cluster.
-This ensures optimal resource utilization and can significantly improve the performance and efficiency of applications running on the clusters.
+Examples of the multicluster scheduling includes:

+- As a user I want to run a workload on an EKS cluster that resides in us-east-1.
+  I want to submit my workload if and only if a cluster satisfies that constraint.
+- As a user I want to run a workload on a cluster that has Kueue/Yunikorn enabled.
+  The cluster level scheduling wants to submit a workload on a cluster that has the shortest time to being picked up.
+- As a user I want to run a workload on a cluster that has certain CRDs installed.
+- As a user I want to deploy a workload to my on-prem cluster group.
+- As a user I want to run a workload close to the data source or end-users.
+- As a user I want to run a workload to the less busy cluster.

 #### Story 2: Operations and Management